Bhotiyas of Uttarakhand

 Bhotiyas are people of presumed Tibetan heritage that live along the Indo-Tibetan border in the upper reaches of the Great Himalayas, at elevations ranging from 6500 ft to 13000 ft.
 In Uttarakhand, they inhabit seven river valleys, three in the Garhwal division (Jadh, Mana and Niti) and four in the Kumaon division (Johar, Darma, Byans and Chaudans).
+They follow Hinduism with Buddhism and traditionally speak West Himalayish languages related to the old Zhangzhung language.
 Their main traditional occupation used to be Indo-Tibetan trade, with limited amounts of agriculture and pastoralism.
-The customary Indo-Tibetan trade drastically stopped following the 1962 Sino-Indian war, and was resumed in the early 1990s under state-regulated mechanisms.
-These days, medicinal and aromatic plant collection is a major livelihood among this group, alongside by out-migration for education and jobs.
-Transhumance and pastoralism have drastically reduced in prevalence among this group too.
-They follow Hinduism and Buddhism and traditionally speak West Himalayish languages.
+The Indo-Tibetan trade came to a halt following the 1962 Sino-Indian war, and resumed only in the early 1990s under state-regulated mechanisms.
+Their major livelihood at present is the collection of medicinal and aromatic plants in the Himalayas.
+Many have also migrated out of their traditional habitats to towns at lower elevations.
+The traditional transhumance and pastoralism have also drastically reduced.

 Etymology

 The name, Bhotiya (also spelt "Bhotia"), derives from the word Bod (བོད་), which is the Classical Tibetan name for Tibet.
 It was the term used by the British to refer to the borderland people, due to a presumed resemblance to the Tibetans.
 The Government of India continues to use the term.

 Bhotiyas themselves self-describe themselves as Rung.
 Possible etymologies of the term include the Byangko word for mountain and the Tibetan term for valley (Rang-skad = valley language).

 The Kumaonis refer to them as Shauka which means 'money' or 'rich'.